JMG30/flight_planner/README.md

 and photos size at mean terrain height.

-2. assessing of the flight (project or already done) in the form of output:
+2. assessment of the flight (project or already done) in the form of output:
-   - vector layer showing real photos coverage (footprint),
+   - vector layer of real photos coverage (footprint),
    - raster layer of the logical sum of overlapping photos,
    - raster layer of ground sampling distance (GSD).
-To conduct assessment user needs to providing projection centers layer (with External Orientation parameters), camera parameters and DTM in raster format.
+To conduct assessment user needs to providing projection centers layer (with External Orientation parameters), camera parameters and DTM.